ataricoder/HackerRank/README.md

-# HackerRank-Algorithms
+# HackerRank
-Collection of exercises done on HackerRank, Algorithms section
+Collection of exercises done on HackerRank